MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs as the secret key with same name is already present in the Key vault.
+Occurs as the secret key with the same name is already present in the Key vault.

 **Resolution**

-To resolve, either change the name of instance or select different resource group.
+To resolve, either change the name of the instance or select a different resource group.

 ### Issue: Error when you install SCOM. `%ErrorMessage;`